NVIDIA/spark-rapids-tools/user_tools/README.md

     POSITIONAL ARGUMENTS
         CLUSTER
             Type: str
-            Name of the dataproc cluster
+            Name of the dataproc cluster on which the Qualification tool is executed.
+Note that the cluster has to: 1- be running; and 2- support Spark3.x+.
         REGION
             Type: str
             Compute region (e.g. us-central1) for the cluster.